 If you would like to meet on a regular or semi-regular basis with a Pastoral Care Team member for listening and support this can be arranged on request.

 A member of the Pastoral Care Team is available every Monday and Tuesday between 10am and noon for anyone who would like to chat.
 Our team offer a listening ear or prayer ministry if necessary.
-Feel free to come to the coffee lounge where a member of the team will be there to welcome you.
+Feel free to come to the church centre where a member of the team will be there to welcome you.

 Prayer Ministry and Sozo